 We provide a few examples to give you a quick starting place to use GCasC.
 They can be found in

 gitlab.cfgis example GitLab client file configuration.

-basicis example GitLab configuration using single configuration file.
+basicis an example GitLab configuration using a single configuration file.

 environment_variablesshows how environment variables can be injected into GitLab configuration file using

 modularizedshows how you can split single GitLab configuration file into smaller and inject files containing static text using

 make to build a basic Docker image quickly.

 make docker-build DOCKER_IMAGE_NAME=mygcasc:1.0

 To get more control over builds you can use

 docker build directly: